 …with a camp collar shirt

-Wear it well: Chelsea boots and cropped trousers are a match made in sartorial heaven.
+Wear it well: Chelsea boots and a camp collar shirt offer effortless-looking style.

 Best color for Chelsea boots